FtrOnOff/FtrIO.onetwo/README.md

 ## Coming from LaunchDarkly, Flagsmith, or Microsoft.FeatureManagement?

+> **⚠️ Experimental** — `migrate` and `import` are available now but have not been tested against live LaunchDarkly, Flagsmith, or Microsoft.FeatureManagement accounts.
+If you try this path we'd love to hear how it goes — please [open an issue](https://github.com/FtrOnOff/FtrIO.onetwo/issues) with your findings.

 FtrIO.onetwo makes onboarding from another provider a two-step process.

 ### Step 1 — See what needs changing